Leoleojames1/ollama_agent_roll_cage/README.md

 ```
 Temperature: test this parameter and see where the specific use case fits, performance varies in niche edge cases.

-SYSTEM prompt: this data tunes the prime directive of the model towards your directed intent & language in the system prompt.
+SYSTEM prompt: This data tunes the prime directive of the model towards the directed intent & language in the system prompt.

 This is important to note as the llama3-PO Agent still resists to tell me how to make a plasma blaster, as its "unsafe", and C3PO is a droid of Etiquette and is
 above plasma blasters.
 My suspicion is that an uncensored model such as Mixtral Dolphin would be capable at "Guessing" how a plasma blaster is made if it werent
 "resitricted" by Meta's safety even tho C3PO is a fictional Charachter.
 Something doesn't add up.
 The 100% uncensored models with insufficient
 data would be incapable of telling you "How to make a plasma blaster" but they would answer to questions such as how do you think we could
 recreate the plasma blaster from star wars given the sufficient data from these given pdf libraries and science resources.
-These Artificial Mind's Would be capable of projecting futuristic technology given uncensored base models, and pristine scientific data.
+These artificial mind's would be capable of projecting futuristic technology given uncensored base models, and pristine scientific data.

 You can now access your custom agent by running the ollama_serve_llama3_base_py.cmd automation to start the server and converse with python chatbot add ons.